 A visit to the Old Melbourne Gaol is a great way to learn about some of Victoria’s history and the perfect indoor activity for school aged children on a rainy day.
 Explore the gaol, experience the interactive watch house where you get “arrested” and “locked up”, and participate in different events and activities throughout the year.

 Read More: Old Melbourne Gaol

 Do you have a little Lego lover?
 Then Legoland is a fun activity for kids in Melbourne’s East.
 Legoland is Australia’s first indoor LEGO playground designed for children from 3-10 years old.
-There are plenty of activities for younger children, such as the DUPLO Farm and soft play, and for the older ones there is the LEGO Racers, the underwater world, the creative workshops and more.
+There are plenty of kids activities for younger children, such as the DUPLO Farm and soft play, and for the older ones there is the LEGO Racers, the underwater world, the creative workshops and more.
 Featuring more than two million LEGO bricks, this is the ultimate indoor space for LEGO lovers to build, create and discover.